vpelletier/pprofile/README.rst

 --------

-*Warning*: API described here may change as I get a better understanding of what is really needed (are filename + globals enough ? maybe the whole frame is needed ?).
+*Warning*: API described here may change as I get a better understanding of what is really needed (are file name + globals enough ? maybe the whole frame is needed ?).

-Both classes can be subclassed to customise file name generation.
+Both classes can be sub-classed to customize file name generation.
 This is for example useful when profiling Zope's Python Scripts.
 The following can be used to allow profiling from restricted environment::